-What an exciting year we've had at the Learning from Performers program and at the Office for the Arts.
+What a stellar year we've had at the Learning from Performers program and at the Office for the Arts.
 During the 2017-2018 school year, we presented and/or partnered with many offices, departments and divisions on exciting, engaging and interactive programs.
 It's exciting to think back on the year -- the artists we've met and the artists we hope we've nurtured among our students.
 Beatboxing, jazz, playwriting, musical theater, hip hop and so much more.
 We hope you enjoy this look back -- and we look forward to seeing you during the academic year 2018-2019.
 A special thanks and big congrats to the Class of 2018 -- and to the many student artists who attended, participated, performed, produced and discovered the arts through our programming.
 Make art!

 Jaclyn Backhaus (playwriting)